Matthew-Collins-Defra/elm-api-boilerplate/readme.md

 The [good](https://github.com/hapijs/good) and [good-console](https://github.com/hapijs/good-console) plugins are included and configured in `server/plugins/logging`

-The logging plugin is only registered in when `NODE_ENV=development`.
+The logging plugin is only registered in development builds.

 Error logging for production should use errbit.